-- 1. Active learning of longitudinal curricular topics in order to foster consolidation of learning and to assist in preparation for USMLE Step 2 CK and CS: - 2.
-A forum to cover issues related to career development in the M4 year and Residency:
+1. Active learning of longitudinal curricular topics in order to foster consolidation of learning and to assist in preparation for USMLE Step 2 CK;

+- 2. A forum to cover issues related to career development in the M4 year and Residency;

 - 3. Administrative time for student completion of COM tasks such as:

 - FERPA, HIPPA, and BBP;

 - Completion of credentialing;

 - Mask fitting; and

 - PPD completion.

-The third year typically concludes with a one-week capstone experience and an Objective Structured Clinical Examination (OSCE) which must be passed before the student begins the fourth year.
+The third year also includes an Objective Structured Clinical Examination (OSCE) which must be passed before the student begins the fourth year.

 Note: UCF COM is monitoring the COVID-19 pandemic and its impact on the curriculum.
 Some learning experiences may be modified to ensure student safety and compliance with public health guidelines.
-For example, for the 2020-2021 academic year, a 12-week Transition to Clerkship course was initiated at the start of the M3 year.